CheimaAmmar/remotesign-lab/README.md

   >
 </p>

-After chemical etching, the unwanted exposed copper is removed.
+After chemical etching, the unwanted copper has been removed.

-The copper protected by the remaining resist forms the final conductive tracks of the PCB.
+The remaining copper protected by the resist forms the conductive PCB tracks.

-The board can then be cleaned, drilled and assembled.
+The board can then be cleaned, drilled, assembled and electrically tested.

 ---

-## Hardware Design Files
+# Hardware Files

-The hardware files are organized as follows:

 ```text
 hardware/